justiss4all/justiss4all.github.io/index.md

 #### 10 Minutes to 25% Voicemail \#2
 > \{\{FirstName\}\}, this is Brian with Datorama
 >
-> The reason for my call is I have a few insights that may help you avoid some of the pitfalls your peers have experienced when it comes to optimizing their marketing performance.
+> The reason for my call is I have an idea that may help you improve conversion ratesy by as much as 25% in under six months.
 >
-> I wanted to see if it made sense to have a quick conversation about what we’re seeing in the industry.
+> Please let me know if this is something you're interested in exploring.
 >
 > I can be reached at (404) 123-4567.
 Again, this is Brian Justiss with Datorama and my number is (404) 123-4567
 >